samuelola-dev/Tic-Tac-Toe-Game/README.md

-# A fun tic tac toe game created by yours truly 🎉 Enjoy
+# A fun tic tac toe game created by samuelola-dev 🎉 Enjoy